 Thus, as with your sport shirts or fleece jumpers, wash your synthetic jacket when you feel like you should!
 If you just wear your jacket casually and don’t use it for sports, then you can wash it about every three months or so.

 If your synthetic jacket is only dirty on the outside, you can usually just wipe it off (carefully) using a cloth and some water or neutral soap.
 Unfortunately, getting the stank out of a synthetic jacket is not easy as getting it out of a down jacket.
 You can’t just hang it up outside over night.
 You have to wash it.

 On the plus side, though, if your synthetic jacket happens to get damaged, it’s much easier to fix than down products.
-So easy if fact that if it gets torn one of your trips, all you have to do is just tape it up with some duct tape.
-Because the material is connected, you won’t need to worry about losing any insulation if you just tape it kind of haphazardly.
-With down, it’s a different story.
+So easy, in fact, that if it gets torn on one of your trips, all you have to do is to tape it up with some duct tape.
+Due to the insulating material being just a single sheet, you don’t need to worry about losing any insulation if you tape it kind of haphazardly.
+With down, however, it’s a different story.
 You have to make sure to seal the tear or hole completely.
 Otherwise, you may lose all the down in that particular baffle.
 If you find that there’s a tear or hole in your synthetic jacket before you head out on a trip, you can repair it with a needle and thread.
-You can use a patch as well.
+You could use a patch as well.
 Since the fabric is only water repellent and not waterproof, you don’t need to use any special kind of repair tape or patch.
-But because such patches are self-adhesive, you can use them as well.
-After all, they make the procedure a whole lot easier.
+But as such patches are self-adhesive, you can use them as well.
+After all, they certainly make the procedure a whole lot easier.

 If you have any questions, feel free to ask our experts in customer service.
 They are available during the week from 8 a.m. till 4 p.m. and can be reached by phone at 03 33 33 67058 or via e-mail.